Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Introduction

-\begin{teo} $\Ll_{0,n}$, $\Mm_{0,n}$ and their unrestricted integral forms and specializations at $q \in \mc\setminus\{0,1\}$ are Noetherian rings, and finitely generated rings. \end{teo} In \cite{BR} we proved that these algebras have no non-trivial zero divisors.
-Also, we deduced Theorem \ref{HN} in the $sl(2)$ case by using an isomorphism between $\Mm_{0,n}(sl(2))$ and the skein algebra of a sphere with $n+1$ punctures, which by a result of \cite{PS} is Noetherian and finitely generated.
+\begin{teo} $\Ll_{0,n}$, $\Mm_{0,n}$ and the integral form $\Ll_{0,n}^A$ are Noetherian rings, and finitely generated rings. \end{teo} It follows immediately from the theorem that the specializations $\Ll_{0,n}^\e$, $\e \in \mc^\times$, are Noetherian and finitely generated rings as well.
+In \cite{BR} we proved that all these algebras (and therefore $\Mm_{0,n}^A$ and $\Mm_{0,n}^{A,\e}$) have no nontrivial zero divisors.

+Because the construction of the integral form \smash{$\Ll_{0,n}^A$} is based on the Kashiwara--Lusztig theory of canonical bases, we could have defined \smash{$\Ll_{0,n}^A$} over the ground ring $\mathbb{Z}\big[q,q^{-1}\big]$, and Theorem~\ref{HN} for \smash{$\Ll_{0,n}^A$} holds true as well in this generality.
+Since we are mainly interested in the representation theory of the specializations \smash{$\Ll_{0,n}^\e$} and \smash{$\Mm_{0,n}^{A,\e}$}, which will be addressed in \cite{BFR2}, the choice of~${A=\mc\big[q,q^{-1}\big]}$ is natural.
+Note however that the proof of Proposition \ref{L0NAfgfree} uses that~${\mc\big[q,q^{-1}\big]}$ is a~PID.

+We describe the background material on canonical bases in Section \ref{canbasemodqg}; we have tried to make the exposition pedestrian and self-contained, so as to be more accessible to non experts.

+After we finished this work, we discovered that \cite{DomLen} already proved that $\Ll_{0,1}(\mathfrak{gl}(n))$ and $\Ll_{0,n}(\mathfrak{gl}(2))$ are Noetherian and finitely generated rings.
 Our approach here is completely different.
-For $\Ll_{0,n}$ we adapt the proof given by Voigt-Yuncken \cite{VY} of a result of Joseph \cite{Jos}, which asserts that $U_q^{lf}$ is a Noetherian ring (Theorem \ref{LonNoeth}).
-For $\Mm_{0,n}$ we deduce the result from the one for $\Ll_{0,n}$, by following a line of proof of the Hilbert-Nagata theorem in classical invariant theory (Theorem \ref{MonNoeth}).
+For $\Ll_{0,n}$, we adapt the proof given by Voigt--Yuncken \cite{VY} of a result of Joseph \cite{Jos}, which asserts that \smash{$U_q^{\rm lf}$} is a Noetherian ring (see Theorem~\ref{LonNoeth}).
+For~$\Mm_{0,n}$, we deduce the result from the one for $\Ll_{0,n}$, by following a line of proof of the Hilbert--Nagata theorem in classical invariant theory (see Theorem \ref{MonNoeth}).

+At present, we do not have a proof that $\Mm_{0,n}^A$ is a Noetherian and finitely generated ring for arbitrary $\mathfrak{g}$ and $n\geq 1$, though it is natural to expect it is the case.
+Indeed, when ${\mathfrak{g}= {\mathfrak{sl}_2}}$, $\Mm_{0,n}^A({\mathfrak{sl}_2})$~is isomorphic to the skein algebra of a sphere with $n+1$ punctures (see \cite[Theorem~8.6]{BR}), which is finitely generated and Noetherian by results of \cite{Bul} and \cite{PS}.
+In our general situation, key arguments in the proof of Theorem~\ref{HN} for~$\Mm_{0,n}$ depend on the existence of a~Reynolds operator on the $U_q$-module~$\Ll_{0,n}$, and one can easily show there is no Reynolds operator on~$\Ll_{0,n}^A$.
+This follows from the corresponding fact for the integral quantum coordinate ring~$\Oo_A$ (see Remark~\ref{noHaarRoverA}).